 These filters are popular as an intake filter for many indoor horticulturists.
 Like carbon filters, HEPA filters have some drawbacks.
 First, they are not good at removing VOCs.
 Growers wishing to remove VOCs along with the fungi and mold spores will have to use a carbon filter as well.

 The ones perfect for indoor horticulture create powerful oxidizers that never leave the reaction chamber.
-Essentially, these devices have the ability to recirculate the air within the garden and remove mold and fungi spores, bacteria, viruses, pollen and VOCs without producing any detectable ozone.
+These devices have the ability to recirculate the air within the garden and remove mold and fungi spores, bacteria, viruses, pollen, and VOCs without producing any detectable ozone.

-Unlike filtration devices, a photocatalytic air purification system doesn’t trap these pathogens but instead destroys them on contact.
+Unlike filtration devices, a photocatalytic air purification system doesn’t trap these pathogens.
+Instead, it destroys them on contact.
 The good ones combine all the advantages of a carbon filter, HEPA filter and ozone generator.
 In other words, photocatalytic air purification devices are the bee’s knees when it comes to air purification of an indoor garden.

 The main drawback of these devices is the initial cost.
 A true photocatalytic air purification system—one that does not produce ozone and oxidizes on contact—is not cheap.
-However, in the long run, these devices will pay for themselves again and again and will give the grower years of powerful prevention against a plethora of problems.
+But they're well worth it in the long run; these devices will pay for themselves again and again and will give the grower years of powerful prevention against a score of problems.

 Implementing one or a combination of air purification devices is a good way to protect your garden against airborne pathogens.